kyra-cutler/Plag-saturated-melt-P-T-H2O-An/README.md

 4) If you want to propagate the temperature and water content errors when using the T-dependent hygrometer and H2O-dependent barometer, open the T and H2O error propagation.R script.

 5) If you want test using a range of water contents with the H2O-dependent barometer, then open up the H2O content range for barometer.R script.

+6) All estimates will be saved as Excel file (.xlsx).
+The file will contain the original input data + the calculated parameter (P-T-H2O-An).

-Any questions, email: kyra.cutler@stx.ox.ac.uk
+Any questions, please email: kyra.cutler@stx.ox.ac.uk